 Disclosure of personal information

-WNSW PHN will only disclose personal information we hold in accordance with the requirements in the Privacy Act for the purposes of operating the Primary Health Network and meeting our obligations under our funding agreement with the Commonwealth Department of Health.
+WNSW PHN will only disclose personal information we store in accordance with the requirements in the Privacy Act for the purposes of operating the Primary Health Network and meeting our obligations under our funding agreement with the Commonwealth Department of Health.

 In our role as a commissioner of services, we impose the same privacy obligations on any entities or contractors we engage to provide services.
 A confidentiality clause imposes obligations on the funding recipient with respect to information collected, created, or held under our funding agreements.